 A candidate for admission into the General Division of the College must have been graduated from an approved high school where his record of performance has been a creditable one.
-The grades for at least fifteen units of work, together with the recommendation of the principal, must be submitted as evidence on which the Admissions Committee will determine the creditable performance of work in high school.
+The grades for at least fifteen units of work, together with the recommendation of the principal, and the scores which the applicant has made on the CEEB tests, must be submitted as evidence on which the Admissions Committee will determine the creditable performance of work in high school.
 The units must show sufficient breadth of training from the fields of English, Mathematics, Science, Social Science, and Modern Languages to give evidence of the possibility of success in a liberal arts college.
 In special cases admission may be secured through examination.